Philanthropic Response to Disasters

 The authors highlight unknowns and ambiguities, extensions and unexplored spaces, and challenges and paradoxes.
 Above all, they recognise that philanthropic responses to disasters are complex, conditional and subject to change.

-Alexandra Williamson is a Postdoctoral Research Fellow at the Australian Centre for Philanthropy and Nonprofit Studies (ACPNS) in the Faculty of Business & Law at Queensland University of Technology (QUT).
+Alexandra Williamson is Postdoctoral Research Fellow at the Australian Centre for Philanthropy and Nonprofit Studies (ACPNS) in the Faculty of Business & Law at Queensland University of Technology (QUT).

 Diana Leat is a board member for ArtSquat and the Blagrave Trust.